- The reason why we wrote a script to compile MacPorts

 the manual way

-Maybe you want to start from scratch, or maybe you just want to get rid of MacPorts for good and delete all related files and traces.
-To clean your system, run the following commands:
+Maybe you want to start from scratch—or maybe you simply want to remove MacPorts and delete all related files and traces from your system.

 1) Delete all installed Ports: